open-telemetry/opentelemetry-specification/specification/logs/event-api.md

   conventions for LogRecords that are not Events.

 If any of these properties fit your requirements, we recommend using the Event API.
-Events are described in more detail in the[semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).
+Events are described in more detail in the [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).

 Please note that Events are sent directly to the OTel Log SDK, which currently lacks a number of advanced features present in popular log frameworks.
 For example: